aryan-soni/eecs3311-project-bravo/README.md

 ### Visualization

 This visualization demonstrates how we can visually compare NHPI values.
 The example here shows the NHPI values from Ontario and Alberta from 1999 to 2015 being compared.
+Note that the rightmost column name in the below screenshot should be NHPI, not NRPI (minor typo).

 ![Visualization](imgs/deliverable-1/visualization.png)